antony-jr/QAppImageUpdate/docs/Installation.md

 Using the torrent feature is strictly for brave hearts because it's a bit hard to get everything linked and compiled correctly.
-Please don't use try this if don't know what your doing.
+Please don't try this if don't know what you are doing.
+For reference you can see how [AppImage Updater](https://github.com/antony-jr/AppImageUpdater) compiles it.

 ## Installing the latest release from github